uclchem/UCLCHEM/README.md

 ### Python
 - Use [Ruff](https://docs.astral.sh/ruff/) to format your code.
 - snake_case variables and functions with self-explanatory names
-- Docstrings for all functions, they're used to produce the online docs!
+- Docstrings for all functions (verified using [pymend](https://github.com/JanEricNitschke/pymend), they're used to produce the online docs!

 ### Fortran
 - camelCase variable and subroutines names that are self-explanatory where possible